Legalvision

 • a car parts catalogue.

-Consequently, screen scraping data from a website is unlikely to infringe on copyright unless it involves protected, creatively organised data.
-Infringing on someone’s copyright means you have used their copyright-protected material without their permission.
+Consequently, screen scraping data from a website is unlikely to infringe copyright unless it involves protected, creatively organised data.
+Infringing someone’s copyright means using their copyright-protected material without their permission.

 Are There Exceptions to Copyright Law?